Turks & Caicos Historical Sights & Attractions

 Another interesting yet short-lived industry that took place in the Turks and Caicos was bat guano cave earth mining.

-East Caicos were the site of this activity, and the material was largely exported to sugar cane growers in the Caribbean.
+In the late 1800s, Conch Bar Cave and Indian Cave on Middle Caicos, and several cave systems on East Caicos were the site of this activity, and the material was largely exported to sugar cane growers in the Caribbean.